Insecurity: Despite warning by Police, Osun civil societies, youths to stage protest on June 12

 By Timothy Agbor, Osogbo

-Notwithstanding warning by the Osun State Police Command against any form of protest and procession, Civil societies Coalition and some youths in the State have declared their readiness to hold protest as part of activities marking the June 12 Democracy Day
+Notwithstanding warning by the Osun State Police Command against any form of protest and procession, Civil societies Coalition and some youths in the State have declared their readiness to hold protest as part of activities marking the June 12 Democracy Day celebration.

 The State Commissioner of Police, CP Olawale Olokode on Friday advised parents and guardians to warn their wards against “unnecessary protest and procession” that could cause break done of law and order adding that the command wouldn’t tolerate any act of lawlessness.